Drive (2023 film): Production

 The principal photography of Drive began on June 1, 2021.

 Release

-The film screened and included on the competition section on the 41st Brussels International Fantastic Film Festival on April 2023.
+The film screened and included on the competition section on the 41st Brussels International Fantastic Film Festival in April 2023.

-The film selected as the closing film of the 22nd Asian Film Festival of Dallas along with other asian films on July 16, 2023.
+The film selected as the closing film of the 22nd Asian Film Festival of Dallas along with other Asian films on July 16, 2023.

 It was invited and selected as part of the official selection to a leading overseas film festival Greek Horrorant Film Festival on its ninth edition.

 The Drive is eagerly awaited by both domestic and international media and reviewers and has risen to the top of the Korean cinema reservation list ahead of its debut on the 12th.

 The home video DVD edition was released in South Korea on March 20, 2025.